RohanAlexander/telling_stories_with_data/_book/97-assessment.md

 - How much should I write?
 Most students submit something in the 10-to-15-page range, but it is up to you.
 Be precise and thorough.
 - Do I have to focus on a model result?
 No, it is likely best to stay away from that at this point, and instead focus on tables or graphs of summary or explanatory statistics.
 - What if the paper I choose is in a language other than R?
 Both your replication and reproduction code should be in R. So you will need to translate the code into R for the replication.
-And the reproduction should be your own work, so that also should be in R.
+And the reproduction should be your own work, so that also should be in R. One common language is Stata, and @lost2022 might be useful as a Rosetta Stone of sorts, for R, Python, and Stata.
 - Can I work by myself?
 Yes.
+- Do the graphs/tables have to look identical to the original?
+No, you are welcome to, and should, make them look better as part of the reproduction.
+And even as part of the replication, they do not have to be identical, just similar enough.

 ### Rubric